-Reimbursement by Code Definition
+Reimbursement by code definition

-Empire allows reimbursement for covered services based on their procedure code definition, or descriptor, as opposed to their appearance under a particular CPT category section, unless otherwise noted by state or provider contracts, or state, federal or CMS requirements.
-There are seven CPT sections:
+Empire allows reimbursement for covered services based on their procedure code definitions or descriptors, unless otherwise noted by state or provider contracts, or state, federal or CMS requirements.
+There are eight CPT sections:

-- Evaluation and management
+- 1. Evaluation and management

-- Anesthesia
+- 2. Anesthesia

-- Surgery
+- 3. Surgery

-- Radiology (nuclear medicine and diagnostic imaging)
+- 4. Radiology (nuclear medicine and diagnostic imaging)

-- Pathology and laboratory
+- 5. Pathology and laboratory

-- Medicine
+- 6. Medicine

+- 7. Category II codes: supplemental tracking codes that can be used for performance measurement.

-- Temporary codes for emerging technology, service or procedure
+- 8. Category III codes: temporary codes for emerging technology, services or procedures